gzandiemer/vue-user-profile-search/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

 ### TO DO:

-# fix overflow problem
+# update snapshots and unit tests!!!!

- # move select button below search bar on mobiles
+# fix screen size change bug

-# more styling of the card? and buttons? a d user cards?
+# convert px to percentage or rems

-# update snapshots and unit tests
+# click handler for the select menu

 # format. refactor and comment on the main files